 (only home games at Hohokam Stadium are listed)

-* Single game tickets went on sale Tuesday, November 15.
+* For last season, single game tickets went on sale October 13.
 Links in calendar are to TicketNetwork inventory.

 Ballpark Area Info

 Although Mesa is the third largest city in Arizona it has the feel of a sleepy town and the area surrounding the stadium is pretty much summed up by the cemetery across the street from it.
 There's just not a lot happening.
 However, it's just a 5-minute drive to Mesa's Main Street, which is a pretty cool place to go for a variety of things.
 If you like art, the Mesa Arts Center houses five galleries.
 Baseball fans will like what's in store next door at 51 E. Main Street, the address of a formerly vacant storefront in downtown Mesa that has recently been converted into exhibition space for "Play Ball: The Cactus League Experience," a Mesa Historical Museum project that details the history of spring training in Arizona.
 The baseball exhibit (and arts center next to it) is just 1.6 miles from Hohokam Stadium.
 About the same distance from the stadium and about a block removed from Main Street are the i.d.e.a.
 Museum, which was long called the Arizona Museum for Youth, and the Arizona Museum of Natural History.
 Both are a part of the cultural enrichment experience that Mesa's downtown is noted for, and for an eclectic mix of the arts, bars, cafes, museums, shops and such just walk up and down Main Street and you'll get a chance to enjoy a little bit of everything in an uncluttered and homey environment.

 Travelers' notes The closest major highway, the Loop 202, is less than 2 miles away.